cloudsecnetwork/configxpert/README.md

 pip install -r requirements.txt
 ```

 4. The generated security report will be displayed on the console.
-You can also reference the location for you own config files instea.
+You can also reference the location for you own config files instead.
+See examples below.
 ```
  python main.py --help
  python main.py -d "cisco" -f "data/device_config.txt"